pulp/pulpcore/staging_docs/dev/learn/concepts/rbac/access_policy.md

 Here's a written explanation of the policy statements:

 - `list` is allowed by any authenticated user.
-Although users are allowed to perform an operation what they can list will still be restricted to {ref}`only the objects that user can view
+Although users are allowed to perform an operation what they can list will still be restricted to `only the objects that user can view
   <queryset_scoping>`.
 - `create` is allowed by any authenticated user with the `file.add_fileremote` permission.
 - `retrieve` (the detail view of an object) is allowed by an authenticated user who has the `file.view_fileremote` permission.
-Although users are allowed to perform an operation what they can list will still be restricted to {ref}`only the objects that user can view
+Although users are allowed to perform an operation what they can list will still be restricted to `only the objects that user can view
   <queryset_scoping>`.
 - `update` or `partial_update` is allowed by an authenticated user who has the `file.change_fileremote` permission.